Hiro427/mxdownloader/README.md

 **MangaDex API**: https://api.mangadex.org/docs/

-_Credits the devs at MangaDex for their work in making this api available to everyone.
-I did not intend on making this script public as it isn't an extremely complex set up._
+_Credits the devs at MangaDex for their work in making this api available to everyone._